emrodrigues77/algorithms/README.md

 # algorithms
-Collection of algorithms used for study.
+Collection of PHP algorithms used for study.